GENTILE BLESSINGS IN THE

 Make a joyful noise before the Lord the King … for He cometh to judge the earth; with righteousness shall He judge the world and the people with equity”.

-In His judgment our Lord will kill the wicked and ensure that the poor and the humble get what is right and fair, arguably for the first time in history.
+In His judgment our Lord will destroy the wicked and ensure that the poor and the humble get what is right and fair, arguably for the first time in history.
 It will be as He promised in Matt.
 5:5: “Blessed are the meek, for they shall inherit the earth”.
 They will inherit the earth because the Lord will first destroy those who would keep it from them.
 Thus in Isa.
 11:4 we are told:

 “But with righteousness shall He judge the poor, and reprove with equity for the meek of the earth: and He shall smite the earth with the rod of His mouth and with the breath of His lips shall He slay the wicked.”